neuefische/wd-flipped-classroom-curriculum/sessions/css-grid/README.md

   [demo on CodeSandbox](https://codesandbox.io/s/css-grid-demo-start-utngf2?file=/css/styles.css).
   - Use the
     [final result](https://codesandbox.io/s/css-grid-demo-result-y9yt1u?file=/css/styles.css) as
-    guide for yourselves _or_ use it to show students the result we're working towards:
+    guide for yourself _or_ use it to show students the result we're working towards (or just show the image):
   - ![Result](assets/grid-bootcamp-demo-result.png)
+- Start at the bottom of the style sheet.
 - Set `display: grid` on the `.bootcamp-grid` container and explain that nothing much changes visually.
 - Just like with Flexbox the container is now the `grid container` and all of it's direct children